sparkerrecipes/sparkerrecipes.github.io/_recipes/mexican-stuffed-sweet-potatoes.md

 0. Preheat oven to 400º F. Prick sweet potatoes all over with a fork then place directly on the oven rack in the middle position.
 Bake for 40-45 minutes or until easily pierced with a fork.
 Remove sweet potatoes from oven and set aside.
 0. Combine chicken breasts, taco seasoning, and can of tomatoes with green chiles (undrained) in the pot of an Instant Pot.
 Do not add water.
 Secure lid and cook on Manual, high pressure for 20 minutes.
 Quick release pressure and remove chicken breasts from the pot.
 Shred with two forks then return to pot.
 Stir on Sauté mode a few minutes until sauce is absorbed.
 0. Make the guacamole: mash avocados and stir in avocado-jalapeño sauce.
-0. To serve: with a knife, make a slit down the top of each sweet potato and press sweet potatoes end's toward the center to push open.
+0. To serve: with a knife, make a slit down the top of each sweet potato and press the sweet potato's ends toward the center to push open.
 Top with shredded chicken, guacamole, avocado-jalapeño sauce, salsa or more tomatoes with green chiles, and garnishes.
 Serve immediately.

 ### Directions - Instant Pot
 0. Prick sweet potatoes all over with a fork.
 Place steaming trivet in the bottom of Instant Pot pot then pour 1 1/2 cups water in the pot.
 Place sweet potatoes on trivet then secure the lid and cook on Manual, high pressure for 16 minutes.